|

 If points are easy to come by, you'll tend give them away.
 Make up your mind you will not miss a single shot.
 Start this attitude

+in warm up and continue it into each match.
 Depth is the name of the game.
 By hitting higher over the net,

 you will minimize your net errors.
 You will apply a lot of pressure to your opponent who will be faced with a high forehand